Military discharge: Clemency discharge

 By Presidential Proclamation 4313, President Gerald Ford created a procedure for those military personnel who resisted the Vietnam War to receive a presidential pardon and have their punitive discharges changed to a Clemency discharge.
 It also provided a path for those who left the country to return.
 If the military personnel fulfilled certain requirements of alternative service, they would also receive a Certificate of Completion from the Selective Service System.

 Punitive discharges

-Punitive discharges constitute conduct prejudicial to good order and discipline.
+Punitive discharges are imposed for conduct prejudicial to good order and discipline.

 Bad Conduct Discharge (BCD)

 A Bad Conduct Discharge, colloquially referred to as a "big chicken dinner" or "big crazy duck", from the initialism, can only be given by a court-martial (either special or general) as a punishment for an enlisted service member.
 Bad conduct discharges may be preceded by a period of confinement in a military prison.
 The discharge itself is not issued until completion of the appellate review process, or in the cases of discharges involving a prison sentence, completion of both the sentence and the appellate review process.

 Many or all veterans' benefits are forfeited in the case of a Bad Conduct Discharge, and those discharged through a general court-martial will also not be eligible for disability compensation.
 Even then, although these veterans can still receive health care, they will not be able to do so through the VA.